Coles Notes

 Coles Notes are student guides to literature, published in Canada.
 The Coles bookstore first published Coles Notes in 1948.
-The first title published was on the French novella Colomba by Prosper Mérimée.
+The first title was on the French novella Colomba by Prosper Mérimée.

-In 1958, Jack Cole and Carl Cole, founders of Coles, sold the U.S. rights to Coles Notes to Cliff Hillegass who then published the books under CliffsNotes.
+In 1958, Jack and Carl Cole, founders of Coles, sold the U.S. rights to Coles Notes to Cliff Hillegass, who then published the books under CliffsNotes.

-By 1960, Coles notes sales had peaked.
-They had published over 120 titles, mostly on English novels; however, they also covered other subjects including maths, science, and foreign languages.
 Coles Notes is currently owned by Indigo Books in Canada.